Your small business has competition in the Hudson Valley, NY.

 For example, after reading your competition’s online reviews, you notice customer response time is a common complaint from customers.
 If you don’t exceed your customer expectations, a competitor eventually will.

 Once your done taking the first three steps to conducting a competitive analysis, you might be ready to get more advanced.

 There are several tools out there that allow you to better understand your competition.
 These tools can also make your job easier as a small business owner in Westchester County, NY or the surrounding area.

 One of our favorite tools, that we use everyday in our own business is Ubersuggest.
-It’s a tool from Neil Patel, one of the greatest marketers of our time, and a member of President Obama’s Top 100 Entrepreneurs Under 30.
+It’s a tool from Neil Patel, one of the greatest marketers of our time, and previously named a Top 100 Entrepreneurs Under 30.